-Markets in Cagliari are fantastic places to catch local action and shop for groceries.
+Markets in Cagliari are fantastic places to catch local action and shop for groceries – and among the best places to go shopping in Sardinia.

 As I’m a local and a resident of Cagliari, I go to these markets in Cagliari weekly— if not daily!
-I love supporting local farmers and fishermen, and few things give me more satisfaction than cooking with fresh Sardinian produce, or, when I’m feeling lazy, snacking on local Sardinian treats like braided loaves with a chunk of Pecorino Sardo cheese drizzled in honey.
-Hungry yet?
+I love supporting local farmers and fishermen, and few things give me more satisfaction than cooking with fresh Sardinian produce, or, when I’m feeling lazy, snacking on local Sardinian treats like freshly baked bread with a chunk of Pecorino Sardo cheese drizzled in honey.

 5 Markets In Cagliari To Check Out